 1. Check Your Internet Speed.

-If you constantly experience intermittent WiFi network issues, the first thing you should do is check your internet speed.
+If you constantly experience intermittent WiFi network issues, the first thing you should do is take an internet speed test.
 Sometimes, your internet connection is too slow because it’s what you are actually paying for.

 To find out what plan you are currently subscribed to, visit your internet provider’s website.
 After that, run a quick speed test.
 Check if the numbers match.
 If they do, then there is no problem with your network.
 Otherwise, continue with the next fixes.